josephlane/beres/README.md

 Beres is an online application that provides the best resources available for a given topic.

-This idea came about as a result of studying computer science fundalmentals and having to visit numerous websites before I found one worth while.
-I figured there had to be a portal or website of some sort that you could visit to save time--to my suprise, I couldn't find antyhing.
+This idea came about as a result of studying computer science fundamentals and having to visit numerous websites before I found one worth while.
+I figured there had to be a portal or website of some sort that you could visit to save time--to my surprise, I couldn't find anything.

 Beres utilizes the community to vote on resources they feel are the most relevant.